Apollo013/DotNet_DesignPatterns/README.md

 ####Definition
 Separate the construction of a complex object from its representation so that the same construction process can create different representations.

-This allows the client application will simply specify the parameters that should be used to create the complex object and the builder will take care of building the complex object.
+This allows the client application to simply specify the parameters that should be used to create the complex object and the builder will take care of building the complex object.

 ####Resources
 |Title|Author|Website|